-Participating laboratories will be provided with ONE sample bottle containing about 25 g of ginseng root powder.
-Upon receipt of the sample, please complete the Sample Receipt Form and return it to the co-ordinator of the proficiency testing programme (E-mail:
+Participating laboratories will be provided with ONE bottle containing about 25 g of food supplement powder.
+Upon receipt of the sample, please complete the Sample Receipt Form and return it to the co-ordinator of the proficiency testing programme (E-mail: aplacpt.supplement@govtlab.gov.hk).

-ginseng2016@govtlab.gov.hk).
 Replacement of a new bottle of sample will be arranged if the proficiency test sample is identified to be not suitable for analysis.